foundry-rs/book/src/reference/cast/cast-balance.md

 ### NAME

-cast-balance - Get the nonce of an account in wei.
+cast-balance - Get the balance of an account in wei.

 ### SYNOPSIS